Mayureshk18/project-2/README.md

 # new project
-it was created from local system
+it was created from local system.